Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 Baylor Scott & White says it couldn't discuss Buckingham's bill "due to confidentiality requirements."

-After Buckingham gave St. David's permission to discuss his case with the media, the hospital released a statement saying his bill was actually the amount he owed from his deductible and co-insurance — not a balance bill.
+After Buckingham gave St. David's permission to discuss his case with the media, the hospital released a statement saying his bill was actually the amount he owed from his deductible and coinsurance — not a balance bill.

-The hospital also said bill was so large because of his "high deductible plan."
+The hospital also said the bill was so large because of his "high deductible plan."

 Those plans "may be attractive to some people because they cost less, though they place more financial responsibility on the patient," the statement from St. David's said.